Heart and Lyme disease. 189 children with Lyme carditis

 “Encounters for Lyme carditis are dramatically costlier than those for Lyme disease without carditis,” the authors explain.
 In fact, the median cost of treating a child with Lyme carditis was $9,104 with a range of $3,741 to $19,003.
 The median cost of treating a child with Lyme disease without Lyme carditis was $922 with a range of $238 to $4,987.

 None of the 189 children identified in the database died.
-However, the database did not include out-of-hospital outcomes.189 children identified with Lyme carditis and other cardiac problems due to Lyme disease.
+However, the database did not include out-of-hospital outcomes for children with heart problems and Lyme disease.189 children identified with Lyme carditis and other cardiac problems due to Lyme disease.
 Click To Tweet

 In the study, there was a broad range of cardiac codes identified among the 189 children.
 The authors could not be sure of the accuracy of the cardiac codes or whether there were pre-existing cardiac cases.